Canadian Institute for Health Information

-The Canadian Institute for Health Information (CIHI) is a government-controlled not-for-profit Crown corporation that provides essential information on Canada's health systems and the health of Canadians.
+The Canadian Institute for Health Information (CIHI) is an independent, not-for-profit organization that provides essential information on Canada's health systems and the health of Canadians.
 CIHI provides comparable and actionable data and information that are used to accelerate improvements in health care, health system performance and population health across Canada.

 Historical overview

 CIHI was incorporated under the Canada Corporations Act in 1994.
 Federal, provincial, and territorial governments created CIHI as a "not-for-profit, independent organization dedicated to forging a common approach to Canadian health information".
 CIHI has a unique mandate to make health information "publicly available" to Canadians.

 CIHI is governed by a 16-member Board of Directors that links federal, provincial and territorial governments with non-governmental health groups.
 Board members represent all health sectors and regions of Canada.
 The membership of the Board is dominated by Deputy Ministers of Health, although it does add a small number of academics to its associates.

 CIHI has offices in: Toronto and Ottawa as well as branches in Montreal, and Victoria.

-The Royal Commission on the Future of Health Care in Canada (Romanow Report) tabled a final report to the House of Commons on 28 November 2002 that recommended that a Health Council of Canada should be established by the provincial, territorial and federal governments to facilitate co-operation and provide national leadership in achieving the superior health outcomes.
-The Health Council would be built on the existing infrastructure of the Canadian Institute for Health Information and the Canadian Agency for Drugs and Technologies in Health, which was formerly known as the Canadian Coordinating Office of Health Technology Assessment (CCOHTA).

-The following year, in November 2003, the Standing Senate Committee on Social Affairs, Science and Technology, released a report (the Senator "Kirby" report) that emphasized the need for "cooperation among all stakeholders to reduce problems of distribution, undersupply, and jurisdictional competition" within the Canadian healthcare system.
-The report also recommend the federal government to "work with other concerned parties to create a permanent national coordinating body for HHR [health human resources], to be composed of representatives from key stakeholder groups and the different levels of government".
-CIHI co-authored a report to this standing senate committee with Canadian Institutes of Health Research (CIHR) entitled Charting the Course – A Pan-Canadian Consultation on Population and Public Health Priorities, May 2002.
-An outcome of the final senate report was CIHI's creation of the #Health Personnel Database with funding by #Health Canada.